 - Sesame seeds

-- Cooked brown or white rice for serving
+- Cooked white or brown rice for serving or Udon, soba or rice noodles

 Instructions

-- Toss shaved steak in a mixing bowl coating evenly with corn starch, set aside.
+- Toss shaved steak (or thinly sliced flank or skirt steak) in a mixing bowl coating evenly with corn starch, set aside.1 pound shaved beef, 2 tablespoons cornstarch

-- In a small saucepan heat a few teaspoons of oil, adding garlic and ginger sauting for 30 seconds.
-Add soy sauce, brown sugar and bring to a simmer, stirring constantly over medium heat until sugar is dissolved and sauce is reduced slightly.
-About 4 minutes, set aside.
+- In a small saucepan heat a few teaspoons of sesame oil, adding garlic, ginger and whites of green onions, sauting for 30 seconds.
+Add soy sauce, brown sugar, red pepper flakes and bring to a simmer, stirring constantly over medium heat until sugar is dissolved and sauce is reduced slightly.
+About 4 minutes, set aside.2 teaspoons toasted sesame oil, 2 teaspoons garlic, 1 tablespoon ginger, ¼ – ½ cup low sodium soy sauce, ¼ cup dark brown sugar, shakes Red pepper flakes, 3-6 scallions

-- In a large skillet (love my ), over medium-high heat, adding a little more oil if needed, saute the shaved steak in batches, not crowding the pan.
-The shaved steak will cook quickly, flip the pieces as they brown, should only take about 2 minutes.
-Remove the finished steak to a plate or paper towel lined tray, repeat with all of the meat, adding oil if necessary.
+- In a large skillet over medium-high heat, adding a little more oil if needed, saute the shaved steak in batches, not crowding the pan.
+Using your tongs pull the strands of beef, shaking and then lay into the pan.
+The steak will cook quickly, flip the pieces as they brown, should only take about 2 minutes.
+Remove the finished steak to a plate or paper towel lined tray, repeat with all of the meat, adding oil if necessary.2 teaspoons vegetable oil

 - TIP | make sure the oil returns to a nice high temperature each time before adding more beef.
 I like to remove mine just as it’s getting a little crispy on the edges, but still pink in the middle, it will finish cooking later.

 - If any extra oil in pan, pour off or use paper towels to remove.
-Return skillet to medium-high heat, return all of the beef to the pan, pour the Mongolian sauce over and toss to coat.
+If desired, add broccoli or other veggies and saute for 2-3 minutes before returning the beef to the pan.
+Pour the Mongolian sauce over and toss to coat.
 Add green onions, stirring constantly about 3 minutes until meat is reheated and sauce is thickened and glazes the meat.
-Serve over rice, with some steamed broccoli, sprinkle with red pepper flakes and sesame seeds if desired.
+Serve over rice, with some steamed broccoli, sprinkle with red pepper flakes and sesame seeds if desired.3-6 scallions, Sesame seeds, Steamed broccoli, Cooked white or brown rice for serving

 Sheryl